 16 men from Morocco and Algeria started from Bihac (Bosnia and Herzegovina), crossing Croatia to Slovenia.
 The men’s intention was to continue to Italy where they wanted to apply for asylum.
-While walking through the Slovenian inner land, a local woman detected them and called the police.
+While walking through the Slovenia, a local woman detected them and called the police.
 Two police men arrived and asked the men about their nationality and their reasons to enter Slovenia.
 After that, the police took all of them to a local police station in a small town close to Ljubljana, where the men were provided a translator from Palestine.

 One of the men told the translator that he wanted to apply for asylum in Slovenia and asked him to translate his wish to the police.
 As the man had a basic knowledge of English, he could understand that the translator was not translating his words correctly and did not state to the police his wish to stay in Slovenia.
 The man experienced the translator only translating correctly when he is payed a fee.